 - Through you: Stephen could clearly see the things in his heritage that helped him to pursue God and the things that inhibited him from pursuing him.
-Ask the Holy Spirit to give you the same insight into your family, and an ability to embrace what is helpful and turn away from what is unhelpful.
-Unfortunately, Stephen's listeners angrily rejected what he had to say.
-Pray for your families that they would have soft hearts and listening ears toward the things Jesus has given you to tell them. - Through your six: Moses had a passion for justice for his people.
+Ask the Holy Spirit to give you the same insight into your family, and an ability to embrace what is helpful and turn away from what is unhelpful. - Through your six: Moses had a passion for justice for his people.
 When he responded to that passion in his own strength, the results were disastrous.
 But God gave him a second chance, a chance to live out the same passion with God's power following God's plan.
 In this way, Moses was able to do far more for his people than he ever could have imagined.
-What godly passions

-- do your six have?
-Ask God to give them the chance to follow those passions with his power and his plan. - Through our church: David's idea of a building a Temple was intended to be an act of worship of God, but in the end their offering to God became an idol instead.
-Pray that God would preserve us from turning our worship or our ministry, the work of our own hands, into things we worship instead of God.
+What godly passions do your six have?
+Ask God to give them the chance to follow those passions with supernatural help. - Through our church: David's idea of a building a Temple was intended to be an act of worship of God, but in the end their offering to God became an idol instead.
+Pray that God would preserve us from turning what we do and how we do it into things we worship over and above God.